CTFEDs/FutureFriendlyUXWorkshop/warm-up-exercise.md

 Hi there!

-We're hope you're as excited as we are about the workshop tomorrow.
+We're looking forward to meeting you all and chatting about Future Friendly UX Design at the workshop on Monday.

-Before tomorrow's workshop, reply to this mail with answers to these questions.
-You'll be discussing your answers in a group.
+Before the workshop, please reply to this mail with answers to the questions below.
+We'll be discussing your answers at the start of the workshop.

 * What was the first thing you worked on?
 * What are you working on now that will need updating soon?